 My entry into Wagyu cattle breeding started in 1997 when I attended a field day in North East Victoria.
 There was talk about the price premiums available for F1 Wagyu calves and the speakers were doing their very best to convince people to join their best Angus cows to Wagyu bulls.
 A simple small sample of some Wagyu beef was provided at that field day from a BBQ as a “taste test”.
 This was one of the things that helped convince me to look into Wagyu further – the small portion of meat was tender, flavoursome, and simply magnificent.
 This simple “taste test” changed my mind about Wagyu right there and then.

-Most farmers who attended that field day walked away saying that it all seemed too good to be true and scoffing at the thought of only using their best or stud Angus cows.
+Most farmers who attended that field day walked away saying that it all seemed too good to be true and scoffed at the thought of only using their best or stud Angus cows as had been suggested.

 After doing some of my own research about Wagyu (which I had never heard of prior to this), and attending a second field day on the breed, I bought my first Wagyu bull and converted a small part of my Angus herd to F1 Wagyu production as “an experiment”.